As much as we hate parting with our hard-earned money as freelancers and business owners, there are just instances when we really need to.

 Where to Pay:

-You can pay your Philhealth contributions at their branches, Bayad Centers or in SM Business Centers.
+You can pay your Philhealth contributions at their branches, Bayad Centers or in SM Business Centers or the Moneygment App.

 Ahhh…this is often the biggest hurdle many freelancers face when switching from employment to self-employment.